cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

-### `send_message(self, payload, to)`

-Method to send a message related to the current time step (tick id).

-Parameters:

--   `payload`: _protobuf class instance_ - The message data to be sent.
-The class can be any protobuf class.
-It is the responsibility of the receiving actor or environment to manage the class received (packed in a `google.protobuf.Any`).
--   `to`: _list[str]_ - Targets of feedback.
-Each value could be the name of an actor in the trial, or the name of the environment.
-Or it could represent a set of actors (with wildcards); A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
-Note that the wildcard does not include the environment.

-Return: None

 ## class EnvironmentSession(Session)

 Abstract class based on `Session`, containing session data and methods necessary to run an environment for a trial.
 An instance of this class is passed as an argument to the environment callback function registered with `cogment.Context.register_environment`.